Abdullatif2/Double-Edged-Defense/README.md

 Folder Structure
 The dataset is organized into several folders, each containing different types of data.
 Below is a description of each folder:

+### but-iec104-i:
-but-iec104-i: Contains 7 CSV files.
+Contains 7 CSV files.
 Six files simulate different attack scenarios while one file contains benign communication data.
 DoS Attack
 Injection Attack
 Connection-Loss Attack
 Switching Attack
 Scanning Attack
 Rogue Device Attack

+### but-iec104-ii:
-but-iec104-ii: Contains benign communication data.
+Contains benign communication data.

+### rts-iec104:
-rts-iec104: Houses traces reflecting normal SCADA network communication.
+Houses traces reflecting normal SCADA network communication.

+### vrt-iec104:
-vrt-iec104: Contains data from an IEC virtual testbed, including benign and malicious activities.

-Man-in-the-Middle (MITM) Attack
+Contains data from an IEC virtual testbed, including benign and malicious activities Man-in-the-Middle (MITM) Attack
 Value Change Attack
 Masquerading Attack
 Report-block Attack
 Replay Attack
 For a more detailed description of each folder, refer to Table: Description of IDS Dataset Folders.

+### encs-iec104:
+This folder contained 3 CSV files, one reflect normal communication, and 2 attack files.
+### encs-mms:
+This folder contained 2 CSV files that collects data from the IEC-MMS header, one reflect normal communication, and 1 attack file.
+### gics-mms:
+This folder contained 5 CSV files that collects data from the IEC-MMS header:
+Normal data
+Connection loss attack
+Scanning attack
+Interruption attack

 Types of Attacks
 The dataset encompasses 11 distinct types of attacks: